Kneaded That

 Chill for 30 mins to an hour before baking at 350F for best results.
 (I've skipped chilling and they baked fine, however, chilling or resting the dough creates a deeper flavor with an even better texture in the end).

-Overhead picture of brown butter sourdough chocolate chip cookie dough scooped out onto a baking sheet.
+Brown butter sourdough chocolate chip cookie dough scooped out onto a baking sheet.

 Step 4: Scoop into 2-tablespoon (40g) balls and bake at 350F for 10-12 mins until the edges are golden brown and the top looks just set.